 Producing one’s “own” logotypes is not permitted.
 If you have questions about this, if you want to apply for sub-logotype (see description below) or for the right to individual profiling (separate graphic profile), contact the Branding Office at Corporate Communication or send an email to grafiskprofil [at] kommunikation [dot] lu [dot] se

-Lund University’s logotype is available in four approved basic versions, in Swedish and English.
+Lund University’s logotype is available in three approved basic versions, in Swedish and English.
 The two-line centred level 1 logotype is clearest and most communicative, and should therefore be used wherever possible.
 In certain contexts, depending on layout and format, you may need to choose one of the other versions.

 Two-line centred main logotype (recommended):